 Major tourist destination

 Then again, it took a while to grow its population.
 In 1754 Vienna had a population of “only” 175.000.
 At its peak, the city was home to 2 million people in 1910.
 At the height of the Austrian Empire, Vienna was the capital city for 50 million people.
 The 1,9 million people who live there today, must share their city with 6,5 million visitors per year.
-Vienna is a popular tourist destination for many reasons.
-Grand architecture, historical and contemporary.
-The abundance of cultural events.
-An enormous choice of eateries that reflects not only Austrian culinary culture, but also the multicultural environment that always has been Vienna’s trademark.
+Austria’s capital is a popular tourist destination for many reasons.
+Grand architecture, historical and contemporary, just to mention a few.
+Equally important is the abundance of cultural events.
+Last but not least, an enormous choice of eateries that reflect not only the Austrian culinary culture, but also the multicultural environment that always has been Vienna’s trademark.

 The before mentioned highlights are just a few things that you can fill your days with in Vienna.
 Big city holidays can often be stressful.
 You’ve got a lot to choose from and want to experience it all.
 Especially if you are staying only for a few days.
 Inasmuch as Vienna is not exempted from the big city hustle and bustle, there are a few quite oasis to be found.
 In addition to some of the city’s parks, there are of course districts that are rarely visited by the main stream tourists.
-You can safely venture out and see the city safely on your own.
-Vienna is one of the safest cities in the world.
+It’s also one of the safest cities in the world.
+Accordingly, you can safely venture out and see the city on your own.
 Crime rates are very low compared to other tourist destinations around the world.

 Vienna always was and still is, a multinational melting pot.
 The city has attracted people from different cultures throughout its history.
 During the Habsburg Empire, its 50 million inhabitants came from a huge myriad of different ethnic groups.
 Which all put their stamp on the city in one way or another.
 Out of today’s 1,9 million inhabitants, 460.000 are foreign citizens.
 Not only because Vienna has been named “World’s top city for quality of life”, but also because it houses numerous large international institutions.
 Consequently, many cultural aspects of the Austrian capital are markedly influenced by its multicultural people.
 Notwithstanding, the genuine Austrian culture ads a strong flavour to this great city.

 Much of what you’ll find at the Wiener Naschmarkt are products not often found in regular supermarkets.
 The around 170 sales stalls and shops at Naschmarkt work under the motto “What you cannot find on Naschmarkt, you do not need”!
 Hence, the selection of products is therefore huge.
-Furthermore, in the evening when the stalls […]
+International foods Japanese buffets, Italian grilled specialties, […]

 Innere Stadt, the Vienna historic city centre within Ringstrasse is a delightful place to discover on foot.
 Here you find everything from narrow alleys, picturesque houses and small idyllic squares to majestic palaces, sumptuous cathedrals and beautiful parks.
 The first of our Vienna city walks take us from Schwedenplatz to Stadtpark.
 We start at the […]